arichornlover/YouTubeRebornPlus/README.md

 3. **YTABGoodies:** allow you to disable some YouTube A/B testing features.
 It is a combination of several tweaks, such as:

 > - YouAreThere: disable "Video paused.
-Continue watching?" popup in YouTube app when you play a long video.
+Continue watching?" popup in the YouTube app when you play a long video.
 >
 > - YouRememberCaption: make YouTube remember your video caption setting (if not already).
 >
-> - YTNoCheckLocalNetwork: block the Local Network permisson popup.
+> - YTNoCheckLocalNetwork: block the Local Network permission popup.
 >
 > - YTSystemAppearance: sync the YouTube theme (dark/light) with the system theme.